KoushikShahit04/RED-AVATAR/README.md

 1. Lack of collaboration among blood banks
 2. Lack of Transparency among the Donors , Receivers & banks.
+3. Safe blood tranmission
-3. Lack of common shared IT network among the blood banks
+4. Lack of common shared IT network among the blood banks
-4. Lack of accessibility of data of blood stock
+5. Lack of accessibility of data of blood stock

 ## The idea